Deed pulls your employer’s charity and volunteer program into Slack to keep it front of mind – TechCrunch

 Deed’s web interface does much of what you’d expect of a platform like this.
 It’ll handle employee donations and facilitate donation matching based on the employer’s rules, and it’ll offer up volunteer opportunities and track volunteer hours accordingly.
 And it’ll do it all with a clean interface that shouldn’t look out of place and dated in a modern company’s toolset.

-But it also offers up plenty of neat stuff I haven’t seen the alternatives do — like a dating app-style swipe interface for narrowing down volunteering opportunities, deeper support for employee resource groups (you can follow employee groups within your company, and those groups can highlight organizations you might want to donate to), and tools to promote a bit of friendly who-can-volunteer-more competition between departments.
+But it also offers up plenty of neat stuff I haven’t seen the alternatives do — like a dating app-style swipe interface for narrowing down volunteering opportunities, deeper support for employee resource groups (you can follow employee groups within your company, and those groups can highlight organizations you might want to donate to) and tools to promote a bit of friendly who-can-volunteer-more competition between departments.
 Next up: Slack integration.

-This week Deed is rolling out an early build of its Slack tie-in which, as company co-founder Deevee Kashi tells me, is meant to “meet employees where they are.”
+This week Deed is rolling out an early build of its Slack tie-in, which, as company co-founder Deevee Kashi tells me, is meant to “meet employees where they are.”

-While Deed’s web interface isn’t going anywhere, this new integration lets them beam many of the most commonly accessed features – plus a feed of any donation/volunteer activity your coworkers opt to share – right into Slack.
+While Deed’s web interface isn’t going anywhere, this new integration lets them beam many of the most commonly accessed features — plus a feed of any donation/volunteer activity your co-workers opt to share — right into Slack.
 Easier access, harder to forget.

 Deed is a bit further along than many of the companies we see coming out of YC.
 Many of the teams we see in each YC batch are made up of a couple co-founders working from whatever desk space they can find; Deed, meanwhile, has 20+ employees across the world and a growing HQ in Berlin.